ZRouter/ZRouter-docs/boards/Buffalo/WZR2-G300N.md

 5VT1310-EVB# cp.b 800000 0x1F010000 $(filesize)
 ```

-also setenv to ipaddr and serverip.
+also setenv to ipaddr and serverip for your network.